Gen Y Work Culture: Don’t Show Up On Time, But Check Emails At 2am

 – We are the most educated generation in history.

-– There are more millennials studying than working.
+– More Millennials are studying than working.

-– 7/10 of Gen Y work as volunteer.
+– 7/10 of Gen Y work as a volunteer.

 – 8/10 donate.